otagobioinformaticsspringschool/nanopore/_episodes/04-nanopore-qc.md

 - "Assess the quality of reads."
 - "Generate summary metrics."
 keypoints:
-- "FASTQC and NanoPore provide pre-formatted reports on run characteristics and read quality."
+- "FastQC and NanoPore provide pre-formatted reports on run characteristics and read quality."
 - "Bioawk can be used to generate summary metrics and ask specific questions about the read data."
 source: Rmd
 ---